Have you ever stopped to consider your business’ salary and benefits and what to include when determining what your business will pay its employees?

 When defining your business’ salary and benefits it is important to consider the many elements that make up an employee’s remuneration; including base entitlements and additional benefits.

 Remuneration is generally understood to be the payment of wages or salary.
 The base rate of pay also includes superannuation and tax.
 Positions which are covered by an industry specific award may have additional base requirements including penalty and overtime rates as well as specific allowances.

-There are a number of other elements that form the base rate of pay such as overtime rates, superannuation and tax.
-There can also be additional elements above these base requirements.
-This can include additional leave and allowances, assessing annual salary reviews and timing of payments.
+There can also be additional remuneration elements above the base requirements.
+This can include additional leave, subsidies, and discounts.
+It is also beneficial to consider assessing annual salary review processes and timing of payments.

-It is important to clearly define all these elements of your business’ salary and benefits.
-They need to be relevant to your business and if possible unique, to help you stand out as an employer of choice.
+It is important to clearly define all elements of your business’ salary and benefits.
+They need to be relevant to your business or industry and if possible unique.
+What you offer above the base requirements is something that you can promote to employees and potential candidates and help you stand out as an employer of choice.

 Following is an overview of what to consider when it comes to determining how your business will pay its employees and how to attract the best people and retain them.

-It is a good idea to check industry salary guides (eg. the Hays Salary Guide) and also compare the role to other vacancies in the market to ensure you the salary that you are offering is comparable.
+To assess the rate of pay you are offering, check industry salary guides (eg. the Hays Salary Guide) and also compare the role to other vacancies in the market to ensure you the salary that you are offering is comparable and competitive.

-If you are an employer, you may have a payroll tax obligation as determined by the Australian Taxation Office (ATO).
+Tax – As an employer, you may have a payroll tax obligation as determined by the Australian Taxation Office (ATO).
 Payroll tax is a state and territory tax on the wages you pay as an employer.
-It’s calculated on the amount of wages paid each month and payable in the state or territory of Australia where the services were performed.
+It is calculated on the amount of wages paid each month and payable in the state or territory of Australia where the services were performed.

 To ensure that you are offering competitive salaries you might like to consider what additional salary and benefits you might like to offer employees.